Disappearance of Tiffany Daniels: Possible Louisiana sighting

 With all searches and investigative procedures in Pensacola exhausted, no further physical evidence was likely.
 Daniels' friends and family set up a Facebook page to further the search and found themselves busy sorting through the many tips that initially poured in.
 One, from a convenience store clerk who claimed to have seen her several days after she had last been seen, seemed credible at first, as he recalled her foot tattoos.
 However, the store's security camera footage for that day failed to corroborate the account.

 Several months after Daniels' disappearance, in January 2014, the Facebook page yielded what her parents considered a more credible report of a later sighting.
 A woman who worked as a waitress at a restaurant in Metairie, Louisiana, outside New Orleans, reported that shortly after the disappearance she had seen a woman matching Daniels's description come in with two other women, one roughly the same age and the other older, possibly Latina, and more nicely dressed.
 The younger women behaved strangely, both wearing long-sleeved shirts despite the warm weather, with the cuffs pulled over their hands, and never looking the waitress in the eye.
-Mostly they seemed to let the older woman do the talking for the group.
+They seemed to let the older woman do most of the talking for the group.
 When the waitress told one of the younger women she looked like that woman who had been reported missing in Florida, the group got up and left.
 Unfortunately the restaurant's security cameras had been taped over since the date of the encounter and thus it was impossible to find any documentary confirmation of the waitress' story.